spruceid/spruceid.dev/docs/contributing.md

 information on using pull requests.
 You may tag oustide reviewers additionally, but review by Spruce is still the condition of acceptance.

+## Contributing to documentation

+Purely editorial submissions to the git repositories or contributions to this website do not require a CLA, and are warmly welcome.
+Note that in the case of contributions to the developer documentation website, there are tips in the [_process.md file](https://github.com/spruceid/spruceid.dev/main/_process.md)

 ## Code of Conduct

 All our OS projects follows Spruce's overall [Code of Conduct][].